Mar 18 2026

 Treating Cervical Stenosis

-In August 2025, Dr. White performed a surgical procedure called anterior cervical discectomy and fusion, or ACDF.
+In August 2025, Shonda had a surgical procedure called anterior cervical discectomy and fusion, or ACDF.
 The surgery was done through a small incision on the front right side of Shonda’s neck, allowing direct access to her cervical spine without disturbing surrounding muscles and tissues.

 Surgery Provided Immediate Relief